 We base our methods on manifold-valued Bézier curves.
 Being generalized polynomial curves, they are constructed via the generalized de Casteljau algorithm from control points; these are elements of the manifold whose number determines the degree of the curve.
 Several such segments can be easily joined to a differentiable spline.

-Soon, an article from us introducing regression analysis on manifolds with Bézier splines will be published.
-Therein, we apply our method to distal femora (upper knee bone) and mitral valve data.
-Discrete samples of the reconstructed shape trajectories are displayed in the first picture on this website and the one below..
+In (Hanik et al. 2020) we introduce a novel approach for nonlinear regression on manifolds based on intrinsic Bézier splines.
+Moreover, we apply our method to distal femora (upper knee bone) and mitral valve data.
+Discrete samples of the reconstructed shape trajectories are displayed in the first picture on this website and the one below.